RETAIL MASTER DATA MANAGEMENT

 - 200+ Vendor attributes managed in nearly 14 applications

-XTIVIA employed a comprehensive Master Data Management (MDM) strategy for the client based on the approach of each organization employing a single source of truth.
-The MDM strategy implemented the approach – leveraging Enterprise Application Integration and Service Oriented Architecture (SOA), in lieu of implementing a single product-based MDM solution.
+XTIVIA employed a comprehensive Master Data Management (MDM) strategy for the client based on the approach of each organization employing a single source of accurate data.
+In lieu of implementing a single product-based MDM solution, the MDM strategy implemented and leveraged Enterprise Application Integration and Service Oriented Architecture (SOA).

-Available for any application to invoke.
-They provided transparency to the consumer applications, from the data ownership systems and the underlying business logic.
-They provided the users with the right set of data values for different department and different systems.
+Available for any application to invoke, they provided transparency to the consumer applications, from the data ownership systems and the underlying business logic.
+They provided users with the right set of data values for different department and different systems.

 Built on the individual applications, provided the master data attributes for those attributes it effectively owned.
 These private data services provided the relevant attributes to the public service that invoke it.
 The end user applications had no direct access to the private services.
 These private services provided the decoupling from the public service, providing flexibility to change the underlying implementation.